-Top 3 Software Alternatives to Trello
+Top 3 Software Alternatives to Trello in 2020

 Trello prides itself on providing their customers, for several years now, with the utmost user-friendly program.
 Their goal is to continue providing their users with a product that is at the highest level of integrity and quality.
 Oh but wait!
 There’s a flip side – not everyone is a happy with the Trello simple approach.
 To be frank, Trello frustrates some people because even with their power-ups, it doesn’t have all of the bare necessities as most Trello alternatives do.

 Trello does NOT have the following features: